open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 If set, `http.url` must be the originally requested URL, before any HTTP-redirects that may happen when executing the request.

-The span start time SHOULD be as close as possible to the time the client began the request.

-The span end time SHOULD be as close as possible to the time the client finished receiving the response to the request.

 One of the following sets of attributes is required (in order of usual preference unless for a particular web client/framework it is known that some other set is preferable for some reason; all strings must be non-empty):

 * `http.url`